serverless/serverless/docs/providers/openwhisk/guide/serverless.yml.md

     	- function_a
     	- function_b
     	- function_c
-    memory: 256 # memorySize for this specific function.
+    memorySize: 256 # memorySize for this specific function.
     timeout: 10 # Timeout for this specific function.
 Overrides the default set above.
     runtime: nodejs:6
     overwrite: false # Can we overwrite deployed function?